kevinalencarr/kevinalencarr/README.md

 ## Hey 👋🏼

 - 🧑🏻 My name is Kevin, and *The Wonder Years* TV show is to blame.
-- ✍🏻 I was a journalist before becoming a dev, having worked with science communication for seven years.
+- ✍🏻 I was a journalist before becoming a software developer, having worked with science communication for seven years.
 - 👨🏻‍💻 Currently focusing on full stack development, mainly with .NET and Angular.

 <!---